Robert Mueller Outwits Donald Trump, Apparently Filing 'Dozens' Of Sealed Indictments Before Sessions Firing

-Immediately following the 2018 midterm elections last week, Donald Trump fired United States Attormney General Jeff Sessions, replacing him with Matthew Whitaker, a former cable news pundit known for his outspoken criticisms of the Russia collusion investigation run by Special Counsel Robert Mueller.
+Immediately following the 2018 midterm elections last week, Donald Trump fired U.S. Attorney General Jeff Sessions, replacing him with Matthew Whitaker, a former cable news pundit known for his outspoken criticisms of the Russia collusion investigation run by Special Counsel Robert Mueller.
 In fact, in a CNN interview, Whitaker even outlined how he would stifle the Mueller investigation, if he had the power.

 In an interview on Wednesday, as Inquisitr reported, Trump appeared to admit that he selected Whitaker to at least temporarily replace Sessions because of his objections to the Russia probe, which Trump called “illegal” and “an investigation that should have never been brought.”